What’s in a Name? Developing a Sustainable Alliance/Consortium for Safe, Competent Practice: Part 1

 By: Sabrina Beroz and Beth Hallmark

-Simulation consortiums and alliances are born out of an interest for advancing the science of simulation where educators in academia and practice organize to deliver education, resources and/or consultation services to stakeholders.
+Simulation consortia and alliances are born out of interest for advancing the science of simulation, to enable educators in academia and practice organizations to deliver education, resources, and/or consultation services to stakeholders.
 The common goal is to ultimately enhance patient safety.
-The authors of this blog have highlighted two statewide simulation initiatives (one in year two and one in year ten of start-up) where they have played a vital role in the vision, planning, implementation and evaluation of each program.
+The authors of this blog have played a vital role in the vision, planning, implementation, and evaluation of two statewide simulation initiatives (one in year 2 and one in year 10 of start-up).

 LOOK for a sequel to this blog on lessons learned and ten steps to developing a consortium or alliance.